Across three new albums, the superstar reframes Kendrick Lamar’s victory as a symptom of the internet’s increasingly rigid ...

 A short excerpt from Judge Jeannete Vargas's long opinion in Graham v.
 UMG Recordings, Inc.; read the full opinion for more: This case arises from perhaps the most infamous rap battle in the genre's ...

-The judge wrote that a "reasonable listener" would not believe that a diss track would "impart verifiable facts about" Drake Charlotte Phillipp is a Weekend Writer-Reporter at PEOPLE.
-She has been ...
+The judge wrote that a "reasonable listener" would not believe that a diss track would "impart verifiable facts about" Drake Charlotte Phillipp is a Writer-Reporter at PEOPLE.
+She has been working at ...